MustardOS/mustardos.github.io/release/progress/bigbanana.md

 - Fixed drastic-trngaje slow stylus
 - Fixed icon alignment in `muxsearch` when using size to content
 - Fixed inconsistent behaviour of scroll wrapping in interface options
+- Fixed issue with item text being displayed on main menu when using grid mode
 - Fixed issue with searching root path
 - Fixed issue with wrong game being selected from search
 - Fixed L1 and R1 glyphs in `muxtester`